 They are 'blind pimples' because they have no head.

-More painful and larger than your average pimple because the inflammation is so deep within the skin, closer to the nerves.
 And not only are they painful - they are tough to get rid of!

 A little whitehead close to the surface can at least be squeezed, but blind pimples require a different approach.
 This page will show you how!

 1) The early stage - developing as a red, sore lump deep in the skin - the best time to treat it!

 2) The later stage - if it's forming a head, the aim is to draw it to a head and treat it on the surface

 After you've learnt how to treat a blind pimple, find out how to prevent them here (this link is also at the end of this article so go there next).
 Prevention is definitely better than trying to cure one!

 - Trying to squeeze one will result in a big, painful mess

 - Drying one out will simply dry out the surrounding skin and cause irritation